robblovell/backbone-rest-swagger-example/README.md

-BackboneREST full example using bog standard express code, combined with swagger for documentation.
+BackboneREST minimal example using bog standard express code, combined with swagger for documentation.

 ### Install